UWE Bristol Undergraduate Internship Scheme 2018

 - increased confidence

 - the challenge of applying knowledge gained during your studies

 - experiencing work in a sector that isn’t directly related to your degree, widening your career options

 - the opportunity to work in full-time employment over the summer vacation period and earn at least £1,500

-- a chance to win the ‘UWE Bristol Intern of the Year’ Award, presented at our annual Celebrating UWE Bristol Talent ceremony
+- the opportunity to win the ‘UWE Bristol Intern of the Year’ award, presented at our annual Celebrating UWE Bristol Talent ceremony

 - a contribution towards the UWE Bristol Futures Award.